newrelic/newrelic_aws_cloudwatch_plugin/README.md

 6. Run `bundle exec ./bin/newrelic_aws`

 ## AMI
-This plugin will soon be available as an Amazon Machine Image (AMI) named newrelic_aws, making it easier to begin collecting metrics.
+This plugin is also available as an Amazon Machine Image (AMI) via the AWS Marketplace.
+Learn more, then quickly install and configure the AMI here: https://aws.amazon.com/marketplace/pp/B00DMMUO0O/

 The AMI takes the contents of `config/newrelic_plugin.yml` as user-data, which is configured when creating the EC2 instance.
 Once the instance is running with valid user-data, no further action is required.
 To change the configuration, terminate the current instance and create another.

+If you like the AMI, please leave a 5-star review in the AWS Marketplace.

+If you don't like the AMI, New Relic would appreciate that you do not leave a bad review on the AWS Marketplace.
+Instead, open a ticket with New Relic Support (via the support link) and let us know what we could do better.
+We take your feedback very seriously and will work on improvements as soon as possible.
+Plus, by opening a ticket, we'll notify you when we've addressed your feedback.

 ## Notes